-Income Type Counted for the income test?
+Counted for the income test?
 Counted for SOC?
-Counted income received by the customer that is not assigned to the trust; or Yes Yes Counted income assigned to the trust but not deposited to the trust account in the month received.
-Amounts from the trust paid directly to the customer for any reason.
-Yes No Any payments from the trust on behalf of the customer for food or shelter.
-This includes room and board in a boarding home or an alternative Home and Community Based Services (HCBS) Yes No arrangement.
-Income assigned to the trust that is manually or direct deposited into the trust account in the month received.
+Counted income received by the customer that is not assigned to the trust; or Counted income assigned to the trust but not Yes Yes deposited to the trust account in the month received.
+Amounts from the trust paid directly to the customer Yes No for any reason.
+Any payments from the trust on behalf of the customer for food or shelter.
+This includes room and board in a boarding home or an alternative Home and Community Based Services (HCBS) arrangement.
+Yes No Income assigned to the trust that is manually or direct deposited into the trust account in the month received.
 No Yes Exception: Excluded income deposited into the trust is not counted for SOC.
-Interest or dividends earned by the trust corpus and added to the trust principal.
+For Pooled and Disabled Under 65 trusts, structured settlement annuity payments irrevocably assigned to the trust.
+NOTE These payments are considered income to the trust, not the customer.
+No No Interest or dividends earned by the trust corpus and added to the trust principal.
 No No Payments from the trust that are not paid directly to the customer or are not payments for the customer's food or shelter.
 No No Payments from the trust for the customer's PNA Yes No NOTE The increased portion of the PNA for garnished child support or spousal support is not counted for income eligibility.

-For examples, see STTs and Income Calculations and STTs and SOC Calculations
+For examples, see STTs and Income Calculations and STTs and SOC Calculations.